sirbh/helsinki-city-bike/readme.md

 Again for testing separate docker file has been created.
 To run the test simply run the following command.

 ```
-docker compose -f docker-compose.test.yml up
+docker compose -f docker-compose.test.yml up -d
 ```
-The above command will run the e2e test automaticaly but to run unit test you need to open the bash for the container `backend-test` with the following command:
+The above command will setup the test environment in docker To run test start container `backend-test` in interactive mode using following command

 ```
 docker exec -it backend-test bash
 ```

-After running above command you can access the terminal to the backend server and unit test can be run by `npm run test`
+After running above command you can access the terminal to the already running backend server

+Unit test can be run by `npm run test`
+End-to-end test can be run by `npm run test:e2e`

 ## API Documentation